-Best ridden late Spring through Fall.
-Be careful, this route can be muddy on the dirt / gravel road into Ashwood.
+This route is best ridden late Spring through Fall.
+Be careful, as the route can be muddy on the dirt / gravel road into Ashwood.
 This is not a wintertime route, nor a route to do after it rains.
 You need dry conditions.
-In the spring the flowers are in bloom, the grass is green, and the young calves are wandering the fields.
-But … fall is not bad also!
-(See the pictures.)
+In the spring, the flowers are in bloom, the grass is green, and the young calves are wandering the fields.
+But … fall is not shabby either!

-At the intersection of US Highway 97 and NW Pony Butte Road.
-Look for the road maker to “Ashwood” and the red barn on the west side of the road.
-There is a dirt parking lot on the east side of the highway.
-About 15 miles northeast of Madras.
+The start is about 15 miles northeast of Madras.
+At the intersection of US Highway 97 and NW Pony Butte Road, look for the road maker to “Ashwood.”
+On the west side of this road, there is a red barn.
+Park in the dirt parking lot on the east side of the highway.
+There are no permits or parking fees.

 Lat / Long: 44.780166, -120.965655

-The ride has 3 unique parts.
-The first third of the ride is the warmup – 5 miles of flat, then four “punchy”, short 100 to 300-foot climbs with gradients up to 10 % over the next 6 miles.
-The second third of the ride has longer climbs, 500 to 1000 feet, with gradients varying between 5 to 8 percent.
-The longest climb occurs as you leave Ashwood, 850 feet in 2.5 miles.
-The last third of the ride is mostly descending (through a really cool canyon!) but with a few “punchy” uphills that will keep you honest.
+This ride has three unique parts.
+The first third of the ride is the warmup — 5 miles of flat and four short, “punchy” 100 to 300-foot climbs with gradients up to 10 % over the next 6 miles.
+The second third of the ride has longer climbs — 500 to 1000 feet in height with gradients varying between 5 to 8 percent.
+The longest climb, 850 feet in 2.5 miles, occurs as you leave Ashwood.
+The last third of the ride is mostly descending (through a really cool canyon!) with a few “punchy” uphills that will keep you honest.

-The Columbia River Basalt Group (map view) is the youngest, smallest and one of the best-preserved continental flood basalt provinces on Earth, covering over 81,000 sq miles, mainly in eastern Oregon and Washington, western Idaho, and part of northern Nevada.
+The Columbia River Basalt Group (map view) is the youngest, smallest, and one of the best-preserved continental flood basalt provinces on Earth, covering over 81,000 sq miles, mainly in eastern Oregon and Washington, western Idaho, and part of northern Nevada.
 Basalt exposed on the vertical walls of canyons, coulees, and buttes is visible as a closely-packed array of rock fence posts [or palisades].
 These columns formed when the lava cooled and crystallized into basalt rock.
-When lava cools, it shrinks.
-This created vertical polygons, usually five-sided, and separated from their neighbors by cracks.
+When the lava cooled, it shrank.
+This created vertical polygons, usually five-sided, that separated from their neighbors by cracks.
 [Wikepedia, HugeFloods.com]

 Juniper tree encroachment erodes the health of rangelands by reducing the amount of water available, diminishing soil health, and crowding out native perennial plants that feed wildlife and cattle.
 As trees become dense, they also fuel hotter and more severe wildfires.
 Learn more about how Juniper tree reduction programs restore range health and animal habitat.